hashicorp/terraform-website/content/source/docs/enterprise/sentinel/import/tfconfig.html.md

 * **Value Type:** List of a list of strings.

 The `module_paths` value within the [root namespace](#namespace-root) is a list of all of the modules within the Terraform configuration.

+Modules not present in the configuration will not be present here, even if they are present in the diff or state.

 This data is represented as a list of a list of strings, with the inner list being the module address, split on the period (`.`).

 The root module is included in this list, represented as an empty inner list.